-Built on a dream of hosting the Winter Olympics in British Columbia, a group of Vancouver businessmen submitted a bid to be Canada’s candidate for the 1968 Winter Olympics upon selecting what is now Whistler Mountain.
-Although unsuccessful for the 1968 games, the development of this new ski area began and success was found in 2003, when the bid to host the 2010 Olympic and Paralympic Games was won.
-From opening in 1966, twelve years passed until the new town centre opened and another two years saw Blackcomb Mountain open in 1980, creating one of the largest ski areas in North America.
+The resort was built on a dream of hosting the Winter Olympics in British Columbia, a group of Vancouver businessmen submitted a bid to be Canada’s candidate for the 1968 Winter Olympics upon selecting what is now Whistler Mountain.
+Although unsuccessful in this bid, the development of the new ski area began and success was found in 2003, when the bid to host the 2010 Olympic and Paralympic Games was won.
+The rest, as they say, is history!